HarunaDev/django-oline-marketplace/tut.md

 virtual environment is an isolated environment in your computer where you can install python packages for your projects.

-- python3 -m venv env
+- python -m venv env

 ## to activate your virtual environment (inside of your terminal type the command below)